kbhimanavarjula/ams-iot/README.md

 **Parameters for core Hardening and core hardening with monitoring**

+If you want to deploy the core Hardening and core hardening with monitoring you can enter the below parameters

-**Note**: Deploy the template in the same Resource group in which you have created Key vault and Certificate
+**Note**: Deploy the template in the same Resource group in which you have created Key vault and Certificate.

 ![alt text](https://github.com/sysgain/ams-iot/raw/AmsWithExistingCertificates/images/q9.png)